digitalocean/marketplace-partners/README.md

 An authorization header with a bearer token is required to make the request.
 See [API documentation](https://docs.digitalocean.com/reference/api/api-reference/#section/Authentication) for more information on how to obtain this token.

+*Note* https://api.digitalocean.com/api/v1/vendor-portal/apps/<app_id>/versions/<version> is deprecated.
+Please do not use it.

 ### Request

 **Authorizations**: bearer_auth (write)